JodusNodus/cryptobar/README.md

 # Cryptobar
-Cryptobar is an [Übersicht](https://github.com/felixhageloh/uebersicht) widget that shows the trending crypto news from [CryptoPanic](https://cryptopanic.com) and the current prices from [CoinMarketCap](https://coinmarketcap.com).
+Cryptobar is an [Übersicht](https://github.com/felixhageloh/uebersicht) widget that shows the trending crypto news from [CryptoPanic](https://cryptopanic.com) and the current prices from [CoinMarketCap](https://coinmarketcap.com) on the bottom of your screen.

 ## Requirements
 - [Übersicht](https://github.com/felixhageloh/uebersicht) installed